2020 Serbian local elections: Nišava District

 Local elections were held for the City Assembly of Niš, the assemblies in all five of Niš's constituent municipalities, and the assemblies in five of the Nišava District's other six municipalities.
 The exception was Doljevac, where the last municipal election had been held in 2018.

 The Progressive Party and its allies won majority victories in jurisdictions except Ražanj, where an independent list led by the incumbent mayor Dobrica Stojković won a plurality victory.
 Stojković was confirmed for another term in office following the election; in November 2021, he and his assembly group joined the Progressives.

 A delegate from the United Peasant Party (aligned with the Progressives) was chosen as mayor in the party's home territory of Svrljig.

 Niš

 Results of the election for the City Assembly of Niš:

 Dragana Sotirovski of the Progressive Party was chosen as mayor after the election, with the support of fifty-six out of sixty-one delegates.

+Momir Stojanović, the leader of the local Honestly for Niš party, appeared in the first position on the People's Blok list.